tassiluca/direct-style-effects/docs/direct-style-presentation.md

 * Direct style frameworks are simpler to use and reason about than monadic style;
 * It is possible to manage effects in direct style using **capabilities**, like `CanFail`, `CanThrow`, `IO`, `Async`, etc;
   - Gears is an experimental library that allows to model the suspension effect in direct style providing continuation-based structured concurrency;
-* **Capture checking** is needed to ensure that the capabilities are not leaked outside the scope where they should be used.
+* **Capture checking** is needed to ensure that the capabilities are not leaked outside the scope where they are intended to be used.
   - Type system will distinguish between _pure_ and _impure_ types, where impure types can capture capabilities, while pure types cannot.
   - Currently, capture checking has been already applied to parts of the Standard Library and the Scala 3 compiler.
 The Caprese project is working to extend this feature to the whole Scala 3 ecosystem.